OrdnanceSurvey/openspace-ios-sdk/README.md

 //In your ViewController.m

 /*
- * Assuming there is an OSMapView instance, either created via a XIB or programmatically */
+ * Assuming there is an OSMapView instance, either created via a .xib or programmatically */

 //create OSTileSource, in this case OS OpenSpace web map source with API key and associated URL